National Security Law Institute

 Topics addressed include:

 Approximately 25-30 participants are selected to attend each Institute.
 Participants are responsible for providing their own transportation to and from Charlottesville and paying a tuition fee of $1,950.00, which includes lodging, lunches, course materials, and any group dinners during the Institute.
-The deadline for applications for the 2014 Institute is April 11, 2014.
-Please contact Ms. Julie Garmel at the Center (firstname.lastname@example.org) if you need additional information.
+The deadline for applications for the 2014 Institute has been extended to April 18, 2014.
+Please contact Ms. Julie Garmel at the Center (email@example.com) if you need additional information.

 The Center has a small fund from which to provide scholarship assistance to a few applicants who might otherwise not be able to attend the program.
+These applicants will be notified in April.
 Please contact Ms. Garmel for further information.

 2014 dates: June 1-13.